paralympics/sdms-user-guide/CONTRIBUTING.md

 ```

 ### Emoji
 The emoji is the first part of the commit message.
-Please ensure the emoji you pick fits the `{message}`.
+Please ensure that the emoji you pick fits the `{message}`.
 You can use the following as a guide (derived from [Gitmoji]([https://gitmoji.carloscuesta.me/](https://github.com/carloscuesta/gitmoji))):
 - :art: - Improve structure / format of the code
 - :zap: - Improve performance
 - :fire: - Remove code or files